Complex Number Calculator

 Square, power, complex exponentiation

-Our calculator can power any complex number to an integer (positive, negative), real, or even complex number.
+Our calculator can raise any complex number to an integer (positive, negative), real, or even complex number.
 In other words, we calculate 'complex number to a complex power' or 'complex number raised to a power'...Famous example:

 ii=e−π/2